The Mondo Esoterica Guide to:

 Koch Media Germany Region 0 DVD

-Steve Reeves and Gordon Scott go head to head in this well made epic, with more storyline that battle scenes.
+Steve Reeves and Gordon Scott go head to head in this well made epic, with more storyline than battle scenes.

 Recommended.